gideonibemerejr/SEI-CC-2/work/w07/d4/02-python-classes.md

 ## Class vs. Instance Members

-Just like we learned in the JS Classes lesson, _classes_ themselves can contain members that are accessible on the class only, not an instance.
+In Python, **instance** attributes & methods (members) are intended to be accessed/invoked by instances of the class, whereas, **class** members are intended to be accessible on the class only, not an instance.

-Each object instance has its own copy of its properties, e.g., `name`.
-However, all instances share class properties.
+Each object instance has its own copy of its attributes, e.g., `name`.
+However, all instances share class attributes.

 To demonstrate class attributes, let's add a `nextId` class attribute to the `Dog` class that can be used to assign an `id` to each dog instance: